mihailescu2m/homebridge-airtouch4-platform/README.md

 * `Window` - for damper control.
 Window in Homekit represents a motorized control that can open/close a window and can be set open to a specific position (in %).
 This control is the most compatible to the damper percentage control.
 From the Apple home interface you can set it in 5% increments, the Eve app has options only to "Open" (100%) and "Close" (0%).
 Damper is being set to the desired value only if zone is set to percentage control type, when using temperature control the Damper shows up as "Obstructed" and cannot be set.
 * `Temperature Sensor` - it's a hidden service that is only shown if you have an Airtouch temperature sensor (ITC) in the zone.

-Switch uses FakeGato service for status change history, available only in the Eve app.
+Temperature Sensor uses FakeGato service for temperature history, available only in the Eve app.

 #### `Temperature Control Thermostat` - created for each group that has a sensor (e.g. `Zone 0 Thermostat`, ...)